-Employer payment summary (EPS) and P32 payments
+Employer payment summary (EPS) submissions and P32 payments

-|Eligible for small employer’s relief||To claim small employer relief, choose Yes.
+|Eligible for small employer’s relief||To claim small employers’ relief, choose Yes.

 |Eligible for NI Employment Allowance||To claim the NI employment allowance, choose Yes.

 |Tax and NI due to HMRC||The total amount of tax and NI currently owed to HMRC.|

 |Record amount paid to HMRC||This is the total amount of tax and NI you’re actually paying to HMRC in this payment.

 |Payment date||The date of your payment to HMRC.|